SageHack/hacklair/content/overclock-geforce-gtx-770.md

 +++

 Turn out overclocking the GeForce GTX 770 on Windows is simple enough.
-Keep in mind that each graphic card is different.
-If you have a NVIDIA GeForce GTX 770 those settings should be a good start.
+Keep in mind that each graphics card is different.
+If you have an NVIDIA GeForce GTX 770 those settings should be a good start.

 ## Download NVIDIA Inspector